filoxo/blog/src/resume.md

 _Apr 2020 – Jul 2021_ {.text-sm}

-- Helped convert frontend monolith into microfrontends {.list-disc .list-inside}
+- Architected and implemented disaggregation efforts to convert frontend monolith into a distributed, microfrontends system {.list-disc .list-inside}

 </div>